-- All answers must go on an answer sheet. - Candidates should write their answers on the question paper as they listen. - Candidates have 6 minutes at the end of the test to copy their answers onto the answer sheet. - Candidates should use a pencil to complete the answer sheet. - Candidates doing the paper-based test should practise transferring their answers to the answer sheet within the time limit. - For Parts 1, 3, 4 and 5, candidates shade a lozenge on the answer sheet to show their answer. - For Part 2, candidates write their answers on the answer sheet.
+- All answers must go on an answer sheet. - Candidates should write their answers on the question paper as they listen. - They then have 6 minutes at the end of the test to copy these answers onto the answer sheet. - Candidates should use a pencil to complete the answer sheet. - For Parts 1, 3, 4 and 5, candidates shade a lozenge on the answer sheet to show their answer. - For Part 2, candidates write their answers on the answer sheet.